azdavis/millet/docs/manual.md

 ### (VS Code only) Bracket and comment configuration

-All of the above files types also have settings to inform VS Code what the comment delimiters are, and what kinds of brackets should be auto-matched (like `[]`).
+VS Code knows about things like comment delimiters and what kinds of brackets should be auto-matched in these files.

-This allows things like:
+This allows for features like:

 - Use the "toggle comment" keybinding in these files to comment out a line.
 - Type e.g. a `{`, and the editor will auto-insert the matching `}`.

 ### (VS Code only) Snippets

-All of the above files have some pre-defined snippets.
+In VS Code, all of the above files have some pre-defined snippets.
 These can be triggered by typing the "prefix" word and then hitting a "commit character" (like tab).

 The snippets provided are: